mammhoud/Arabic-Chatbot/README.md

 with webhooks examples go to [ngrok]() webhook -- domain then create new run it into your machine note that rasa working with local port 5005

-for work with telegram [API](https://medium.com/devops-dev/free-hosting-for-your-telegram-bot-its-easier-than-you-think-66a5e5c000bb)
+rasa project works with telegram, to know more about its [API](https://medium.com/devops-dev/free-hosting-for-your-telegram-bot-its-easier-than-you-think-66a5e5c000bb)